Roy Meriwether plays Sunday at Chef Joseph's

 The Midwest soul-jazz piano legend Roy Meriwether has had an extraordinary career during his 50-plus years as a professional musician.
-Meriwether was born and raised in Dayton, Ohio where gained notoriety as a child prodigy on the piano.
+Meriwether was born and raised in Dayton, Ohio where he gained notoriety as a child prodigy on the piano.
 But Meriwether came to national prominence in the 1960s, recording soulful, pop-inflected instrumentals for both Columbia and Capitol Records.

 However many Meriwether fans would argue that the pianist really hit his stride in the 1970s when he independently recorded and released a series of brilliant underground jazz classics including his epic 20-minute version of “Nubian Lady” off the 1973 LP of the same title.